betsys-com/betsys-eslint/packages/eslint-plugin-angular-template-spacing/README.md

 ---

 ## Requirements
-Angular ESLint configured
+We recommend using Node.js v16 as we do not support lower version of Node.js.
+Angular version 12 and later are supported.

 ## Quick Start

 #### Installing automatically
-To install the configuration, we recommend using our [installation script](https://github.com/betsys-com/betsys-eslint/tree/main/packages/install) which also automatically alters `.eslintrc.json` file.
+To install the configuration with all the necessary configuration changes, use the following:
 ```bash
 npx @betsys-eslint/install plugin angular-template-spacing
 ```

+To read more about our installation script visit: [@betsys-eslint/install](https://github.com/betsys-com/betsys-eslint/tree/main/packages/install).
+:warning: This package currently works only with `.eslintrc.json` file.
+We plan to support other configuration files (`.js` and `.yml`) in the future.

 #### Installing manually
 You can install the plugin without using the installation script above, see the following: